markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 ## System update

 It is a good idea to ensure that your Yun runs the most recent version of it's operating system and other software.

-Be aware that the system update also resets the wifi settings, so you'll have to go through these again!
+Be aware that the system update also resets the Wifi settings, so you'll have to go through these again!

 To update we first update the yun package management: